Elizabeth de Clare: Loss and recovery of property

-Elizabeth's brother-in-law, Hugh Despenser the younger, lord of Glamorgan, became a particular favourite of King Edward II.
+Elizabeth's brother-in-law, Hugh Despenser the younger, lord of Glamorgan, became a favourite of King Edward II.
 With the support of the king he began to take over the adjacent lordships in south Wales, with the aim to consolidate a huge landholding by fair means or foul.
-He concentrated on the lordships held by his sisters-in law and their husbands: Margaret and Hugh D'Audley (lordship of Gwynllwg or Newport), and Elizabeth and Roger Damory (lordship of Usk).
+He concentrated on the lordships held by his sisters-in-law and their husbands: Margaret and Hugh D'Audley (lordship of Gwynllwg or Newport), and Elizabeth and Roger Damory (lordship of Usk).
 Faced with this threat, the Marcher lords of south Wales, led by Damory, rose up against Despenser in May 1321 capturing his castles at Caerphilly and Cardiff.
 Their success contributed to the king's banishment of Hugh and his father on 14 August that year.
 This success was only short-lived as the king recalled the Despensers in October 1321 and launched a counter-offensive against the Marcher lords and their allies.
 Elizabeth was taken prisoner at Usk Castle in January 1322, and imprisoned in Barking Abbey, London, with her husband dying two months later.
 Elizabeth was forced by the king to exchange her lordship of Usk with Despenser's less-valuable lordship of Gower.

-The rebellion of Queen Isabella and her lover Roger Mortimer, saw King Edward II and Hugh Despenser flee to south Wales in October 1326.
+The rebellion of Queen Isabella of France and her lover Roger Mortimer, 1st Earl of March, saw King Edward II and Hugh Despenser flee to south Wales in October 1326.
 By this date Elizabeth seems to have been back in residence at Usk Castle, and she regained this lordship after Despenser's execution.
-She held a very elaborate Christmas feast that year in Usk Castle, perhaps partly in celebration of her adversary's death, for which the long list of food and drink survives (see the National Archives PRO E101/91/14).
-She also undertook building works at Usk and nearby Llangibby Castles, where she would entertain her friends, Marie de St Pol, countess of Pembroke, first amongst these.
+She held a very elaborate Christmas feast that year in Usk Castle, perhaps partly in celebration of her adversary's death, for which the long list of food and drink survives in the collection of the National Archives.
+She also undertook building works at Usk and the nearby Llangibby Castle, where she would entertain her friends, Marie de St Pol, countess of Pembroke, first amongst these.
 She stayed at Usk from October 1348 until April 1350, perhaps to escape the Black Death.